 Bournville Carillon and Rest House

-Installed by Bournville Village Trust founder, George Cadbury in 1906, Bournville Carillon is one of the finest instruments of its kind in the world.
-This very rare and unusual musical instrument looks much like an organ and consists of 48 cast bronze bells, played serially to produce a melody which can be heard across the Village Green.
+Bournville Carillon was Installed by Bournville Village Trust founder, George Cadbury in 1906 and is one of the finest instruments of its kind in the world.
+This very rare and unusual musical instrument looks much like an organ and consists of 48 cast bronze bells, played serially to produce a melody that can be heard across the Village Green.
 The instrument and the carillon art are most commonly found in Belgium, Holland, France and even in the USA but are a rarity in the UK.

-Regular Carillon playing times each Saturday are normally 12pm and 3pm for 1 hour on each occasion.
-This will vary for our Heritage Open Day, so the bells will be played at regular intervals from 10am until 4pm.
+The regular Carillon playing times each Saturday are normally at 1200 and 1500, for 1 hour on each occasion.
+However, on Saturday 9 September the bells will be played at regular intervals from 1000 until 1600.
 Demonstrations will be for shorter periods but for a longer overall duration throughout the day.

 Date & Time